pingcap/docs/ticdc/manage-ticdc.md

 - ③ Recoverable errors occur during the `changefeed` operation
 - ④ Execute the `changefeed resume` command to resume the replication task
 - ⑤ Recoverable errors occur during the `changefeed` operation
-- ⑥ The replication task has reached the preset TargetTs, and the replication is automatically stopped.
+- ⑥ The replication task has reached the preset `TargetTs`, and the replication is automatically stopped.

 #### Create a replication task